 A number of things may cause an arterial embolism.
 Damage to the arteries by disease or other health conditions is one major cause.
 High blood pressure may also increase the risk of an embolism.
-It weakens the arterial walls.
-Blood may accumulate in the weakened artery and form clots.
+Having high blood pressure weakens the arterial walls, making it easier for blood to accumulate in the weakened artery and form clots.

 Other common causes of blood clots include:

 The symptoms of this condition depend on the location of the embolism.
-If you have any of the follow symptoms, report them to your doctor at once.
+If you have any of the follow symptoms, talk to your doctor as soon as possible.

-Symptoms you may notice in an arm or leg after an embolism has formed:
+You may notice some of the following symptoms in an arm or leg after an embolism has formed:

-These symptoms will likely be asymmetrical.
-They will only appear on the side of your body with the embolism.
+These symptoms will likely be asymmetrical, appearing only on the side of your body with the embolism.

-Your physician may check for a decrease in your pulse or heart rate.
-The lack of a local pulse may indicate tissue death.
-He may also use diagnostic and imaging tests to locate any embolisms present in your body.
+Your doctor may check for a decrease in your pulse or heart rate, as the lack of a local pulse may indicate tissue death.
+Your doctor may also use diagnostic and imaging tests to locate any emboli present in your body.
+Common tests include:

-Embolism treatment depends on the slize and location of the clot.
+Embolism treatment depends on the size and location of the clot.
 It can involve medication, surgery, or both.
-The goal is to break up a clot and restore proper circulation.
+The ultimate goal is to break up the clot and restore proper circulation.

 Angioplasty may be performed to bypass a clot.
-It is a technique used to open up blocked or narrowed blood vessels.
+It’s a technique used to open up blocked or narrowed blood vessels.
 A balloon catheter is inserted into an artery and guided to the clot.
-Once there, it is inflated to open up the blocked vessel.
+Once there, it’s inflated to open up the blocked vessel.
 A stent may be used to support the repaired walls.